Census Dots

 Native American/Other

-Of the 701 places in New Jersey, Port Morris is the 582nd most populous.
+Port Morris is ranked the 569th most populous place in New Jersey, out of 700 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Morris was ranked the 582nd most populous place in the 2020 Census.

 Port Morris's White Population